reversenorm/Behance-API-Example/README.md

 This repository is a simple demonstration of how I imported data from my http://www.Behance.net personal account using exclusively Javascript so I could house it on my GITHUB HTML page.
 PHP would have been a better tool but I'm working under the limitations of GitHub Pages which does not support server side commands.
-The full demonstration of this functionality can be found on http://technecreative.com under the Design Section.
+The full demonstration of this functionality can be found on http://technecreative.com under the Design Section or as a stand alone at http://technecreative.com/BehanceBasicLoader.html.

 The first thing you must do to impliment the the use of any Behance data is to register your website or app with behance at: https://www.behance.net/dev/